 wget -qO- https://dl.winehq.org/wine-builds/winehq.key | sudo apt-key add -

 4. Then, run the following commands to add the WineHQ repository to Ubuntu:

 sudo apt update

-6. To Install the latest stable release of Wine 4, use the command:
+6. Install the latest stable Wine release using the command:

 sudo apt install --install-recommends winehq-stable

-7. To install the latest development release of Wine 4, use the command:
+Alternatively, to install the latest development release of Wine, use the command:

 sudo apt install --install-recommends winehq-devel